LlamasAnonymous/3D_File_Mgmt/README.md

 - Version number visable on one of the screens (Probably the Settings window)

+- After bringing your downloaded folder to the new folder it will automatically sort most of the files for you

 # Current know issues

 - Add "_" to the name of the new file